youhgo/WFAPP/readme.md

 # Windows Forensic Artefact Parser Project (WAPP) 💻

-> A fast and simple Docker-based solution for parsing Windows forensic artifacts and generating human-readable results.
+> A fast and simple Docker-based solution for parsing forensic artifacts and generating human-readable results.
+> Windows: Made for DFIR-Orc. is compatible with Kape and any archive that contain row artifacts
+> Linux : Will only extract collection archive, like UAC or CatScale

 ---